merchantinresidence/abra-docs/js.md

 #### `render`

-You call this function to programatically render the announcement bar with new options.
+You call this function to programmatically render the announcement bar with new options.

 | Name | Description                | Value                                       |
 | ---- | -------------------------- | ------------------------------------------- |